-Techno, film, theatre, literature and the visual arts combine here to form a world of their own.
-The public in the Jahrhunderthalle Bochum are invited to explore it as they wish: they may come and go, simply watch or become part of it, they can eat, dance or take a sauna with the actors and think about new forms of living together.
+Techno, film, theatre, literature and the visual arts combine on this evening to form a world of their own.
+The public are invited to explore it as they wish: they may come and go, simply watch or become part of it, they can eat, dance or take a sauna with the actors and think about new forms of living together.
 In the end, the rave stands as an act of subcultural resistance against the impotence of our time.

 Produced by Lithuania National Drama Theatre.